erikdubois/Arc-Theme-Colora/README.md

                                Note: Normally the correct version is detected automatically and this option should not be needed.

+**5. Copy and rename the theme**

+If all went well you will find the result in this directory

+    /usr/share/themes !!

+It has now the standard name Arc, Arc-Dark and Arc-Darker.

+We will run the last script nr 5

+	- to rename the folders
+	- to move the folders to ~/.themes
+	- to change the content of the three index.themes

+Follow the instructions in the script.
+It will ask for the name to add behind these standard names.

+	Arc-Sun for example

+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme.
+If you named the theme "Sun".
+That is just an example.

 # Watch out

 If you forget to type